Medial inguinal fossa

 The medial inguinal fossa is a depression located within the inguinal triangle on the peritoneal surface of the anterior abdominal wall between the ridges formed by the lateral umbilical fold and the medial umbilical ligament, corresponding to the superficial inguinal ring.

 Clinical significance

-It is associated with direct inguinal hernias.
+This fossa represents a weakness in the transversalis fascia of the abdomen, and is associated with direct inguinal hernias.